CAVEconnectome/CAVEclient/docs/client_api/index.md

 can be accessed via properties.
 For example, to access the materialization client, you can use `client.materialize`, which (up to the exact version) will actually return a [caveclient.materializationengine.MaterializatonClientV3][] object.

+These pages describe the functionality of each of the individual clients, assuming that you are using the most up-to-date version of each.
+For more detailed information on all versions of all clients available, visit the [extended API documentation](../extended_api/index.md).